 The Respondent despite maintaining that I had breached an express order from Chief Constable Paul Kernaghan had failed to use the statutory police conduct regulations, conduct a reasonable investigation or allow me an opportunity to respond before seeking authority from the now defunct Hampshire police authority to dismiss me.

 A barrister representing me at a Police Authority hearing (Mr Michael Boardman) had prepared written representations for the police authority hearing and raised similar concerns in relation to the police authority hearing with regards to a breach of natural justice and my efforts to seek a fair hearing.
 The barrister described the process as a kangaroo court.

 This included requesting necessary disclosure which had also been highlighted by Mr Boardman and which I also requested being refused by Employment Judge Housego at a Case Management Hearing.

 Refusing to allow the evidence of Det Supt Thomas

-An important aspect of this issue is that Part Time Employment Judge Housego had previously questioned Deputy Chief Constable Readhead regarding the same witness and had been made aware by me that Mr Thomas would provide evidence indicating that DCC Readhead had not been truthful with the Judge.
+An important aspect of this issue is that Employment Judge Housego had previously questioned Deputy Chief Constable Readhead regarding the same witness and had been made aware by me that Mr Thomas would provide evidence indicating that DCC Readhead had not been truthful with the Judge.